mimminou/PDBASER/README.md

 Very straightforward, all you have to do is put this script in the folder containing the PDBs that need to be treated, run it from command line / terminal then follow instructions for each iteration.

-For now there exists only 3 commands :
+There exists only 3 commands :

 - **SKIP** : command that skips the mentioned step.
 - **Inserting data** : normal usage.